256dpi/arduino-mqtt/README.md

 - Specify port `8883` when using SSL clients for secure connections.
 - Local domain names (e.g. `Computer.local` on OSX) are not supported by Arduino.
 You need to set the IP address directly.

-The host can also be changed later:
+The hostname and port can also be changed after calling `begin()`:

 ```c++
 void setHost(const char *hostname);
 void setHost(const char *hostname, int port);
 ```

-Set the will message that gets registered on a connect:
+Set a will message (last testament) that gets registered on the broker after connecting:

 ```c++
 void setWill(const char *topic);